 Location & Parking: The trails are just south of the City of Tower and can be accessed from two separate parking areas.
 North parking is 0.3 miles south of the junction of MN Hwy 1/169 and MN Hwy 135 on south side of road at Trail Kiosk.
 The South (main) parking is 1.5 mile south of the same junction on MN Hwy 135 on the west side of road (Trails sign & Kiosk).

 Support our trails!
 Join the Wagoner Trails Club $5/individual or $10/family yearly.

 Trail conditions: Skinnyski Trails & Conditions

-We think that the Lake Vermilion- Soudan Underground Mine State Park just a few miles to our east in Soudan and Breitung Township is one of the finest state parks in the system.
-The historic underground mine portion provides fascinating and fun tours of the oldest, deepest, richest iron ore mine in Minnesota – almost ½ mile underground!
-And the “new” Lake Vermilion portion added 3000 acres of beautiful forest and nearly 5 miles of Lake Vermilion wild shoreline in 2010.
-The park also provides all the amenities for camping, boating, hiking, snowmobiling and ATVing.
-For more information see Minnesota DNR website.
+Lake Vermilion- Soudan Underground Mine State Park is one of the finest state parks in Minnesota— and one of the newest.
+The historic underground mine portion provides fascinating tours of the oldest, deepest, richest iron ore mine in Minnesota – almost a half mile underground!
+And the Lake Vermilion portion added 3,000 acres of beautiful forest and nearly five miles of wild Lake Vermilion shoreline in 2010.
+The park provides all the amenities for camping, boating, hiking, biking, and snowmobiling.
+An adjacent state recreation area will soon be home to a new campground designed for OHV enthusiasts.
+For more information see the Minnesota DNR website.